 - Glogg $5.50 hot spiced blackcurrant tea with ginger & cinnamon.

 Bo & Louise renovated the new Glenelg store themselves adding their favourite finds and Swedish design touches throughout the space.
 They laid tiles, added quirky pieces, and created a space that is welcoming and perfect for a casual catch-up with friends.

 Have you ever had one of those days where you feel like a bowl of coffee?
 The team has delivered, offering a $6.00 bowl of coffee heaven.
 Using their Signature 1645 roast and four shots of the best, this one is for caffeine lovers everywhere.

-Soft layers of sponge, strawberry jam and whipped cream all topped with green marzipan makes the Swedish Princess Cake world famous.
+Soft layers of sponge, strawberry jam, and whipped cream all topped with green marzipan make the Swedish Princess Cake world famous.
 Fika here we come!